-In sum, we aimed to revisit the classic mental accounting phenomenon to examine the reproducibility and replicability of the findings with independent replications.
-Following the recent growing recognition of the importance of reproducibility and replicability in psychological science (Open Science Framework & Lakens, 2012), we therefore embarked on a well-powered pre-registered very close replication of Thaler (1999).
+In sum, we aimed to revisit the classic mental accounting phenomenon to examine the reproducibility and replicability of the findings with replications by an external independent team.
+Following the recent growing recognition of the importance of reproducibility and replicability in psychological science (Open Science Framework & Lakens, 2012), we embarked on a well-powered pre-registered very close replication of the work reviewed by Thaler (1999).

 Original hypotheses and findings in target article

-Thaler (1999) reviewed a decade of research demonstrating the mental accounting phenomenon and the current study aimed to replicate most of the experiments he summarized.
-We provided a summary of the original experiments and the hypotheses in Table 1.
-For some of the problems, the original hypotheses were not explicitly stated.
-We provided further details of the experiments in the supplementary materials section “Instructions and experimental material”.
+Thaler (1999) reviewed a decade of research demonstrating the mental accounting phenomenon and we aimed to replicate most of the problems he summarized.
+We provided a summary of the original studies and their hypotheses in Table 1.
+We note that for some of the problems, the original hypotheses were not explicitly stated, and so we deduced our version of the underlying hypotheses.
+We provided further details of the problems in the supplementary materials section “Instructions and experimental material”.

 Table 1

-Summary of the original experiments
+Problems reviewed in Thaler (1999): Citations, descriptions, and hypotheses